The Arthritis and Autoimmune and Related Diseases Knowledge (ARK) Portal

 In Phase I, the Network used the standardized technologies established in Phase 0 to analyze samples from patients with RA and SLE.
 Research Phase I also included analysis of samples from individuals without RA or SLE, using a systems biology approach to identify pathways that distinguish disease and non-disease tissue.
 For example:

 - SLE Phase I study: The Network conducted a multi-center study in SLE patients with active renal disease requiring biopsy.
 Researchers compared the RNA-seq signature of kidney biopsies from SLE patients and living donors (controls).
-They also performed single-cell RNA-seq on paired urine and skin samples from SLE patients, and used CyTOF to analyze paired blood from SLE patients and control participants.
+They also performed single-cell RNA-seq on paired urine and skin samples from SLE patients and used CyTOF to analyze paired blood from SLE patients and control participants.

 - RA Phase I study: The Network conducted a multi-center study in RA patients and a comparison group of osteoarthritis (OA) patients.
 The RA researchers also established a program in the United States to obtain synovial biopsies using minimally invasive ultrasound-guided technology to enhance capacity for tissue acquisition for the AMP RA projects.
 The Phase I study compared RNA-seq and CyTOF signatures of RA and OA arthroplasties and biopsies.
 In addition, paired blood samples were analyzed by CyTOF.